Tony Yaniro: Inventor of the Figure Four move

+Pioneer in training techniques

+Yaniro also distinguished himself from traditionalists through gym training and preparing extensively in advance of his climbs, in the manner of Wolfgang Gullich in Europe.

 In the 1980s, Yaniro and fellow climber Randy Leavitt found an empty parking structure outside of Los Angeles which they used as a makeshift climbing lab to test out new moves and build up their skills prior to climbs.
-It was in the parking structure gym that Yaniro and Leavitt developed the "Leavittation" a climbing move that involved using a lower limb to gain leverage to climb a horizontal off-width.
+It was in the parking structure gym that Yaniro and Leavitt developed the "Leavittation", a climbing move that involved using a lower limb to gain leverage to climb a horizontal off-width.
 Another technique of Yaniro's involved wedging one's head and closed fist together in a crack, to gain leverage to pull upwards.

-While initially perceived as a rebel in the climbing community, over time, as his approach to training and climbing fitness became more recognized, he became recognized as a pioneer in the sport, especially for rehearsing difficult movements on routes before climbing them.
+While initially perceived as a rebel in the climbing community, over time, his approach to training and climbing fitness became more recognized.
+He was acknowledged as a pioneer in the sport, especially for rehearsing difficult movements on routes before climbing them.
 In the late 1980s he followed his successful approach to climbing Grand Illusion to prepare for climbing Scarface (5.14a) by making hand hold molds out of tinfoil to model the grips he would need to master.